Cryanreuch, 3 Windmill Road, St Andrews, KY16 9JJ

 Cryanreuch is a special house.
 Windmill Road is a quiet cul-de -sac just off the main road into St Andrews and the house occupies a large corner plot with extensive private garden grounds.
 You can almost see the 18th fairway of the Old Course from the front gate and the 1st tee is no more than 5 minutes walk.
 Built in the mid-1920's, the house is Listed and it is a fine example of the Arts and Crafts style of architecture with many of the house's original features remaining intact.
 The house is also up to date offering the bulk of the modern services you would expect.

 The house is set back from Windmill Road with access taken via a horseshoe drive which has ample parking for at least 4 cars.
 Through the front door is a small porch from which you take entry to the main hall of the house.

 Off the main hall there are a number of rooms:-

 Drawing Room, this is a gorgeous room with views over the garden.
-The room is sumptuously decorated with an open fire and comfortable seating.
+The room is tastefully decorated with comfortable seating.